canjs/canjs/construct/construct.md

-@class Can.Construct
+@class can.Construct
-@parent CanJS
+@parent index

-Can.Construct provides easy prototypal inheritance for JavaScript.
+can.Construct provides easy prototypal inheritance for JavaScript.
 It creates constructor functions that can be used with the __new__ keyword.
 It is based off John Resig's [http://ejohn.org/blog/simple-javascript-inheritance/|Simple Constructor] Inheritance library.